bizz84/Sustainable-Earth/README.md

 A curated list of all things sustainable.

-The list is divided into categories such as Books, Blogs / Publications, Products, Companies.
+The list is divided into categories such as Books, Blogs / Publications, Apps.
 There is no pre-established order of items in each category, the order is for contribution.
 If you want to contribute, please read the [guide](https://github.com/bizz84/Sustainable-List/blob/master/.github/CONTRIBUTING.md).

 # How to Use
 Sustainable-List is an amazing list for people who want to live more sustainably or help make the world a better place.